afzalali1999/forbes-angular/README.md

 ## Masonry Layout

 Another aspect of design that I've implemented in this project is the masonry layout.
 This layout is inspired by [pinterest](https://www.pinterest.com/) and is actually the correct design layout for the user-generated blog feature.
 Because the blog content is being shown dynamically, masonry grid layout is the best design to keep a user on the site for a longer peroid of time.
 New content is constantly being shown to the user through the use of Masonry Layout which keeps them hooked onto the platform.

+## Mobile Responsive

+This app is fully mobile responsive and correctly resizes on large desktops, laptops, tablets, and mobile devices.